 The ILC luminosity can be improved by increasing the luminosity per bunch (or by the charge of the bunch) or by increasing the number of bunches per second [90].
 Increasing the brightness per bunch requires a smaller vertical beam size, which can be achieved by tighter focusing and / or lower beam emittance.
 However, this approach invariably involves high perturbation of the beam, resulting in the risk of luminosity loss due to improper beam steering.
 Thus, a very accurate feedback system is required.
 The ILC design also allows the number of bunches to collide per second to be increased by doubling the number of bunches per pulse and possibly increasing the pulse repetition rate.
-Doubling the number of bunches per pulse from the base number of 1312 to 2625 will require a decrease in the time separation between bunches from 554 ns to 366 ns, which will lead to an increase in the beam current from 5.8 mA to 8.8 mA, which will require installation of 50% more klystrons and modulators.
+Doubling the number of bunches per pulse from the base number of 1312 to 2625 will require a decrease in the time separation between bunches from 554 ns to 366 ns. which will lead to an increase in the beam current from 5.8 mA to 8.8 mA, which will require installation of 50% more klystrons and modulators.
 Since the RF pulse duration of 1.65 ms will not change, the cryogenic load will also not change.
-The beam pulse duration increases from 714 μ s to 961 μ s.
+The beam pulse duration increases from $714 \mu s$ to 961 μs.
 The choice of the distance between bunches is consistent with both the harmonic number of the damping ring and the duration of the RF pulse of the main linear accelerator.
 Doubling the number of bunches would double the beam current in the damping rings.
 For a positron ring, this may exceed the limitations associated with the electron cloud instability.
 To reduce this risk, the damping ring tunnel is large enough to accommodate a third damping ring so that the positron current can be distributed over the two rings.
-The pulse repetition rate (5 Hz in the base configuration) is limited by the available cryogenic power, the damping time in the rings, and the target heat load in the positron source target.
-The rings are rated for the time for damping of 100 ms and thus can have a repetition rate of up to 10 Hz, which is double the nominal.
-Operation at an increased repetition rate will be possible if, after upgrading the energy, the machine is operated at energies below the maximum or if additional cryogenic power is installed.
 Basic schematics for electron and positron sources are specified to produce more bunches needed for upgrades.
 RTML, and in particular the SCRF RF linear accelerator sections for beam compressors - are already compatible with a large number of bunches.